bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 The BUMO super nodes enjoy the most benefits in the public BUMO chain ecosystem and they are also responsible for the expansion of the community and vitality of the ecology and the promotion of business related to BU.

-The Community Governance Initiative is mainly for organizations and individuals with mature business modes.
+The Community Governance Program is mainly for organizations and individuals with mature business modes.
 Participating in the node campaign requires strength and influence to gain the recognition and trust of all ecological participants.
 By setting up a barrier to entry for the campaign, the Foundation will pick out teams or individuals who are truly capable and willing to serve the BUMO community.

 #### Requirements for Application

-Organizations or individuals interested in participating in the Community Governance Initiative are free to participate in the election of validating nodes or ecological nodes.
+Organizations or individuals interested in participating in the Community Governance Program are free to participate in the election of validating nodes or ecological nodes.
 The following conditions must be met for the campaign:

 **Requirement for Margin**